Methodist Church in Uruguay

-The Evangelical Methodist Church in Uruguay is a member of the World Methodist Council.
-It has 1,000 members and 12 congregations.
-It is also an autonomous affiliate of the United Methodist Church.
+The Methodist Church in Uruguay (Iglesia Metodista en el Uruguay) is a Methodist Christian denomination in Uruguay.
+It is a member of the World Methodist Council and an autonomous affiliate of the United Methodist Church.

 History

 The church was founded by British missionaries in the mid-1800s.
 In 1893 it became a district, when the Latin America Conference was formed.
 In 1952 the Uruguay provisional Conference was formed; in 1968 it became autonomous.

-Social issues
+It has 1,000 members and 12 congregations.

+Beliefs

-Women are able to be ordained in the denomination, and from 1994 to 2000 the president of the church was a lay woman, Beatriz Ferrari.
-The church has also "resolved that pastors that wish to minister to homosexuals could do so freely".
-As a result, some congregations and ministers have provided blessing services for same-gender couples.
+Women can be ordained in the denomination, and from 1994 to 2000 the president of the church was a lay woman, Beatriz Ferrari.

+The Church has also resolved that pastors that wish to minister to LGBTQ could do it.

+Marriage

+Some congregations support blessings of same-sex marriage.